Cyber incident

 There is no restriction on uploading data – the downloading restriction is because there is a requirement to do so in response to the incident.

 IT Services may push new software installations or software updates to your University computer without prior communication.
-While the VPN is unavailable remotely, this will happen when you are on campus and connected to the University network either via a wired connection or via eduroam WiFi.
+This will happen when you are on campus and connected to the University network either via a wired connection or via eduroam WiFi, or when you are connected remotely using the GlobalProtect VPN.

 After software updates are applied you may be required to restart your computer.
 If you have any concerns about your computer, please contact the IT Support Centre.